 If you were in your own vehicle when traveling you need to vacuum the seats and trunk of the car and then immediately throw the vacuum bag away.
 If you have a bag-less vacuum you should empty the container in the trash and then immediately take the trash bag out to the dumpster.

-There are several things you can do to get rid of bed bugs rather than calling the exterminator.
+There are several things you can do to get rid of them rather than calling the exterminator.

 Vacuum Daily